Folio III Field Notes

 self.net.target.load_state_dict(self.net.online.state_dict())

-These functions are responsible for updating the online network based on the TD estimate and TD target.
-It's like Mario's brain adjusting its understanding The update_Q_online function calculates the loss between the TD estimate and TD target, backpropagates the loss to update the network weights, and returns the loss value.
-The sync_Q_target function, which will be called occasionally, synchronises the target network with the online network by copying the weights so that the target network is updated with the latest knowledge.
+These functions update the online network based on the TD estimate and TD target — Mario's brain adjusting its understanding. update_Q_online calculates the loss between TD estimate and target, backpropagates to update the network weights, and returns the loss value. sync_Q_target is called occasionally to synchronise the target network with the online network by copying the weights — so the target network has the latest knowledge.

 def learn(self):